divijghose/firedrake/Firedrake-meeting-2023-02-08.md

 ## JB: Firedrake Manual
 Action on everybody to take the time to check your details are up to date.
 Whilst you're at it please flick through the manual to check for errors. :slightly_smiling_face:

-### JB: Update Funding on website
+#### JB: Update Funding on website
-This is out of date.
+> This is out of date.
 We should update the website so the manual contains correct info before it is released.

+I have made a start on this

 Is there anything else out of date on the website that needs updating?
 (Feel free to add to this agenda item)